c-c-c/gold-bloom/README.md

 ### OSX

-Xcode: Open the Xcode project file, select the "leapMotionExample Debug" scheme, and hit "Run".
+Xcode: Open the Xcode project file, select the Debug scheme, and hit "Run".

 ## Built With